aurimontem/phs/week_2/README.md

 ```

 Use the '-c' option for `grep` to count the data lines, coupled with the '-v'
-option to exclude non-data lines (invert the selection).
-You can also use the
+option to invert the selection (only showing lines that DO NOT match the
+search; in the following case we show any line not containing a colon).
+As
-`wc` command to count the number of lines grep outputs.
+before, you can also use the `wc` (word count) command to count the number of lines grep
+outputs.

 ```bash
 % grep -c -v ':' data_file.csv